Manbearpixel/ObsidianXXL/xxl-api/README.md

 Once the setup starts please read the questions thoroughly.
 Some questions will have a default answer which should be greyed out and surrounded (with parenthesis).
 If you hit `Enter` it will default to that.
 You can run the setup script as many times as you want, such as if you forgot the password, or would like to change options.
 You can also edit the generated config file later manually.

 #### setup.run.Manual Config Setup
+If you are unable to use the above setup command or would just like to do things manually please continue below.

 ##### Setup Postgres
 Depending on your system you should be able to run `psql` or `sudo -u postgres psql`.
 If neither of those commands work please let the Obsidian Dev team know and what Operating System you are on.
-You can also do a quick search for "entering postgres shell on ___".
+You can also do a quick search for "entering postgres shell on <blah system>".

 ###### Create User/Role
 ```
 # Example:
 # CREATE ROLE <USERNAME> WITH LOGIN PASSWORD '<PASSWORD>';
 CREATE ROLE odn_xxl WITH LOGIN PASSWORD 'secret123';
 ```

 ###### Create Database
 ```
 # Example:
 # CREATE DATABASE <DB_NAME> OWNER <USERNAME>;
 CREATE DATABASE odn_beta OWNER odn_xxl;
 ```

 ###### Assign User/Role Permissions
 ```
 ALTER ROLE odn_xxl WITH LOGIN;
 GRANT ALL PRIVILEGES ON DATABASE odn_beta to odn_xxl;
 ```

 ##### Create the Production Config file
 There is a sample production file: `ObsidianXXL/xxl-api/config/production-sample.json`.
 You can duplicate that file and rename it to `production.json`.
 This file contains the information the XXL-API will use to authenticate requests.
 Please make sure the information in this file matches the information you have entered above when creating a user/role and database.

 ##### Run Migrations
 Finally, you will need to run migrations.
 Migrations are essentially informative details about how the database should be configured.
 ```
 NODE_ENV=production sequelize db:migrate
 ```

 ### :// Adjust Obsidian Configuration File
 There should be an `obsidian.conf` file you can adjust after running the application for the first time.
 You will need to adjust the config file to ensure the XXL-API can communicate to your running blockchain node successfully.
 Since Obsidian is based on Bitcoin/Stratis, you can find the Obsidian folder in the same location as Bitcoin would be.
 - On MacOS, this is found in `~/Library/Application\ Support/ObsidianQT/`.